qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 Libraries you specify in your own config (with the :ref:`library <pages/tool/generator_config_ref#library>` key) are in your hand, and you can provide ``uri`` parameters as you see fit.
 If you want to tweak the "uri" setting of a library entry that is added by including another config file (e.g. the default *application.json*), you simply re-define the library entry of that particular library locally.
 The generator will realize that both entries refer to the same library, and your local settings will take precedence.

 You can specify ``library`` keys in your own config in these ways:

 * You either define a local job which either shaddows or "extends" an imported job, and provide this local job with a ``library`` key.
 Or,
 * You define a local ``"libraries"`` job and provide it with a "library" key.
 This job will be used automatically by most of the standard jobs (source, build, etc.), and thus your listed libraries will be used in multiple jobs (not just one as above).

 .. _pages/tool/generator_config_articles#packages_key:

 "packages" Key
 ==============

-For a general introduction to parts and packages see this separate :doc:`document <parts_overview>`.
+For a general introduction to parts and packages see this separate :doc:`document </pages/parts_overview>`.
 Here is more information on specifics of the :ref:`pages/tool/generator_config_ref#packages` config key.

 .. _pages/tool/generator_config_articles#parts/<part_name>/include: